dev-bootcamp-2019/final-project-tsheltonking/README.md

 npm install -g ganache-cli
 ```

-Download this repository or clone it to a new project folder using
+Once done, download or clone this repository to a new project folder.
+From there you can either open a terminal, run ganache-cli, then navigate to the project folder and use truffle commands - or review contract code using an editor of your choice.
+See the notice above before running the ``'truffle test'`` command.